pulumi/docs/content/reference/pkg/nodejs/pulumi/gcp/logging/_index.md

 import * as gcp from "@pulumi/gcp";

 const my_sink = new gcp.logging.ProjectSink("my-sink", {
-    // Can export to pubsub, cloud storage, or bigtable
+    // Can export to pubsub, cloud storage, or bigquery
     destination: "pubsub.googleapis.com/projects/my-project/topics/instance-activity",
     // Log all WARN or higher severity messages relating to instances
     filter: "resource.type = gce_instance AND severity >= WARN",